Aqila-Farahmand/MasterThesis/README.md

-# Technical Debt Identification in Continuous Integration Workflows Using Data Mining and NLP Techniques
+# Identifying Files and Workflows Contributing to Technical Debt in GitHub Repositories Using Data Mining and Natural Language Processing Techniques

 ## Features